There is a library on each of the three campuses which provides information resources,

 The Montaukett Learning Resource Center (MLRC) is the new home for the Eastern Campus

-The MLRC is also home to the Academic Skills Center and several classrooms including
+The MLRC is also home to the Academic Support Center, several classrooms, and the

-well as a gallery on the first floor.
-Please see our reference librarians for any
+Lyceum Gallery.
+Please see our reference librarians for any questions or call (631)

-The Michael J. Grant Campus welcomes students, faculty, and staff to the Learning Resource Center (LRC).
+The Michael J. Grant Campus welcomes students, faculty, and staff to the library located

+in the Learning Resource Center (LRC).
 We provide diverse academic resources and research

-support through access to databases, books, and e-books textbooks; face-to-face and reference
+support through access to databases, books, and eBooks, and course reserves; in-person

-chat; and a state-of-the-art facility.
+and online chat; and a state-of-the-art facility.
 The LRC houses an information commons

-offering students access to 80+ computers; library reference and Academic Computing tech help desks;
+offering students access to 80+ computers; library reference and a tech help desks;

-a 3-D printer; a one-button video studio; and group and individual study rooms.
+a 3-D printer; a one-button video studio; and group and individual study rooms, collaborative

 work spaces, and comfortable seating located on the second floor.
 Two smart classrooms

 fill the needs of the hundreds of research classes that come through the library every